 Taking an extended leave of absence from the Army, Bonneville wanted to explore the Rocky Mountains, was interested in the fur trading business, and wanted to report back to the government on his findings, including the character and customs of the Native American Indian tribes.
 Financed by John Jacob Astor of the American Fur Company, Captain Bonneville and Joseph Rutherford Walker headed west in May 1832 with an expedition that included 110 men, about 20 wagons, and an assortment of mules, horses, and cattle.
 They departed from Fort Osage, Missouri, traveled up to the Platte River, and crossed present-day Wyoming following the tracks of the fur traders.
 They were the first to take wheeled vehicles across South Pass and the continental divide of the Rocky Mountains.

 They reached the Green River in August.
 Apprehensive about the presence of hostile Blackfoot Indians in the vicinity, he directed his men to construct a fortified winter camp on the right bank of the Green River.
-The stockaded structure was primarily designed for protection, but Bonneville probably intended for this fort to also become a fur trading post.
+The stockaded structure was primarily designed for protection, but Bonneville probably intended this fort to become a fur trading post.

-Though Bonneville’s post was of little lasting significance it was the first of its kind in the region and heralded the coming of the fixed trading post concept in the fur trade.
+Though Bonneville’s post was of little lasting significance, it was the first of its kind in the region and heralded the coming of the fixed trading post concept in the fur trade.

-Today, there are no signs of the fort, except a boulder placed by the Daughters of the American Revolution and a Wyoming Historic Marker.
+Today, there are no signs of the fort, except a boulder placed by the Daughters of the American Revolution and a Wyoming Historical Marker.
 The site is located approximately three miles northwest of Daniel, Wyoming.